us flag

 Transfer students may also have different admissions requirements, application deadlines, and decision notification dates than first-time applicants.
 For example, the school you are transferring to may have different English proficiency requirements for international student admissions than your current school.
 To get the most accurate and up-to-date information, contact each school’s international student services office for details on how to transfer to or from their institution.

-Here are the basic steps on how to transfer universities an F-1 student:
+Here are the basic steps on how to transfer universities as an F-1 student:

 1. Apply to new colleges and/or universities in the US as a transfer international student